 Memory and Storage

 These are the hardware components that you should never compromise on.
 For an ideal gaming PC under 700, the RAM must not be below 8GB and on top of that, it must be from the DDR4 series.
 You can’t just pick the one with the memory having DDR4 nature and 4GB room for the tasks, it doesn’t work this way.
-It must be the way I mentioned it.
+It must be the way I mentioned it to be.

-As for the storage, there are two options that you have, an HDD and SSD.
+As for the storage, there are two options that you have, an HDD and an SSD.
 It’s a fact that the hard drive has more space.
 However, you will have to compromise on the speed here.
 On the other hand, the SSDs are faster but the storage capacity is compromised.
 As we’re more into the performance here so I would strongly recommend going with the $700 gaming having a 256GB SSD.

 You also need to read our how to build a gaming PC guide.